 Pull up banners are also very versatile.
 The chances are you’ll have seen examples at trade shows, shopping centres, restaurants, pubs, exhibitions and supermarket entrances and exits alike.
 In short, wherever there’s a crowd as being front and centre matters.

 Before going to print with a pull up banner there are a handful of design tips worth remembering.
+It also serves to read up on the different types of banner available.

 Firstly, if incorporating images you’ll want to ensure these are of the highest quality.
 Blurred pictures will succeed only in making your advertisement look cheap and are a poor reflection on the company.
 Here at Evans Graphics we recommend images be saved to at least 300dpi and as CMYK – meaning they are print ready.